github/docs/content/get-started/exploring-projects-on-github/saving-repositories-with-stars.md

 View a list of the users that have starred a repository by appending /stargazers to the end of a url of a repository.

-This feature is helpful if you are curious to know who has starred your or someone else's repository.

 ## Organizing starred repositories with lists